olery/reputation-api/sections/hotel-widget.md

 Locales
 -------

-Currently the widget supports 2 locales:
+Currently the following locales are supported:

 * en - English
 * nl - Dutch
+* fr - French
+* de - German

-You can set the locale by setting `data-locale="en"` attribute on the `.olery-hotel-widget` element.
+You can set the locale by setting `data-locale="en"` (for English in this case) attribute on the `.olery-hotel-widget` element.

 Styles
 ------